-The Orwell Youth Prize is an annual programme for 12-18-year olds culminating in a writing prize.
+The Orwell Youth Prize is an annual programme for students in year 8 – 13 (or equivalent) culminating in a writing prize.
 Rooted in Orwell’s values of integrity and fairness, the prize and the activities around it introduce young people to the power of language and provoke them to think critically and creatively about the world in which they are living.

 With a focus on social justice, the themes of the Youth Prize ask young people to respond to big ideas, past themes have included: ‘Truth vs. Lies’, ‘Identity’ and ‘A Fair Society?’.
 We believe increasing young people’s confidence in writing, critical thinking and interest in social justice helps to equip them for their next step, whether that be higher education, apprenticeships or work.